For info on the thematic structure, see the introduction page.

 3.374 Aphrodite helps Paris

-This is one of the places where a god does something very literal (breaking the strap) and it is not easy to reconcile this to my theory that the gods are "what we obey".
+This is one of the places where a god does something very literal (breaking the strap) and it is not easy to reconcile this to my theory that the gods are "the forces that we obey".
 More on this here

 3.390 tells Helen to go to Paris